jhan-dev/ProductManagement/README.md

 ## Release
-### Define your go-to market
+### Define your go-to-market
-Persona: Are fictional characters used to base the design and direction of a product as the primary targeted user.
+Persona: These are fictional characters used to base the design and direction of a product as the primary targeted user.
 Try not to unintentionally build products for ourselves only.

 1. Name your persona
 2. Give your persona background
-3. Persona demographic data (Such as: Gender, Income, Location, etc)
+3. Persona demographic data (Such as Gender, Income, Location, etc)
 4. Include quotes from your persona
 5. Classify personas to Primary users & Secondary users